-Lapland, the magical winter wonderland settled on the northernmost edges of Europe is an exciting place to spend your winter holiday, see the Northern Lights, try some unique activities, and meet Santa Claus.
+Lapland, the magical winter wonderland on the northernmost edges of Europe, is an exciting place to spend your winter holidays, see the Northern Lights, try some unique activities, and meet Santa Claus.

-Spanning the north of Finland, Sweden, Norway and the Kola Peninsula of Russia, this one-of-a-kind region within the Arctic Circle, with its 200 long days of winter, huge glittering expanses of snow, amazing wildlife, and displays so pristine that take your breath away, is a magnificent winter destination and an adventure in itself.
+Spanning the north of Finland, Sweden, Norway, and the Kola Peninsula of Russia, this one-of-a-kind region within the Arctic Circle, with its 200 long days of winter, huge glittering expanses of snow, amazing wildlife, and displays so pristine that take your breath away, is a magnificent winter destination and a fascinating experience.

 Here are 10 things that will make your winter break in Lapland unforgettable:

 Often regarded as the nature’s most spectacular show, the Northern Lights can be seen playing on the Arctic sky of Finnish Lapland between January and April.
 Unfortunately, the eerie phenomena cannot be predicted, but when the night is clear and dark, don’t forget to keep your eyes wide open!

 Ever wondered how it feels like to be pulled on a sled by huskies or reindeers while enjoying the fairytale Lappish surroundings?
 Well, a winter trip to the land of Santa will certainly endow you with the greatest husky safaris, the best reindeer sleigh rides, and the most thrilling snowmobile jaunts.